Skip to Main Content

 • Ancillary

-This section contains general member benefit information on long-term care services and problem resolution.
-Unless specified in title, information provided applies to all counties listed above.
+This section provides general member benefit information on long-term care services and problem resolution.
+Unless specified in title, the information provided applies to all Health Net participating counties.

 Identification